ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ({{!RFC9110, Section 11}}), with the scheme "PrivateToken".
 Origins challenge clients to present a token from a specific issuer ({{challenge}}).
 Once a client has received a token from that issuer, or already has a valid token available, it presents the token to the origin ({{redemption}}).
+The process of presenting a token in response to a challenge is also referred to as "spending" a token.

 In order to prevent linkability across different transactions, clients will often present a particular "PrivateToken" only once.
-Spending the same token value more than once allows the origin to link multiple transactions to the same client.
+Origins can link multiple transactions to the same client if that client spends the same token value more than once.
 In deployment scenarios where origins send token challenges to request tokens, origins ought to expect at most one request containing a token from the client in reaction to a particular challenge.